 - It’s a checklist of sites which you can ask to replace links to your competitors with content linking to your site;

 - It gives you a general idea on what type of content is suitable for link building;

 - It’s an indicator of what you have to do to beat your competitors.

-Of course, the details of your content strategy will depend on your industry, but these three points are universal and will help you assess and give direction to your content strategy.
+Of course, the details of your content strategy will depend on your industry.
+These three points are universal and will help you assess and give direction to your content strategy.

 Step 3 – analyse your competitors social media presence

 No matter the business niche, at least some of your competitors are present on different social media channels.
 Considering the fact that more and more campaigns and conversions take place on social media, that’s a part of competitors analysis you can’t omit.

 You have to know which social media platforms your competitors are using.
 You can manually check channel after channel, or you can set up a social media monitoring project for your competitors.

 Follow the same steps as when you were creating a social media monitoring project for yourself, but instead of entering keywords related to your industry, think of terms your competitors would use.
 It can be: